explodecomputer/wits/whole_genome/README.md

 The use of very simple, single SNP approaches have actually been very successful in genetic studies.
 However, with the introduction of whole genome methods the scope of what we might be able to learn from genetic data has broadened significantly.
 Here we'll look at some of the fundamentals.

+## A note about software

+The original implementation for large scale human data is [GCTA](http://www.complextraitgenomics.com/software/gcta/).
+It is continually improving, and it has a huge number of features.
+We will use this to perform REML estimation of heritabilities.
+It also constructs genetic relationship matrices, which is something that we need, but we will use [Plink2](https://www.cog-genomics.org/plink2/) to do this, as it does the same implementation but much faster.

 ## Using SNPs to estimate kinship

 How far removed must two individuals be from one another before they are considered 'unrelated'?
 We can make estimates of the proportion of the genome that is shared identical by descent (IBD) between all pairs of seemingly unrelated individuals from the population by calculating the proportion of SNPs that are identical by state (IBS).